 In making assumptions, we will find ourselves in a trail of unmet needs, both on our account as well as for others.

-The thing is, there’s no way to truly determine how things will happen or for what reasons.
+The truth is, there’s really no way to determine how or why things happen as they do.
 Can you remain receptive to the grand mystery of it all?
 Can you come to a place of accepting the world as it is instead of how you’d prefer it to be?

-When we learn to calm and silence the mental chatter of our mind constantly adding storylines and projections on what it is we are experiencing, we’ll be left to find a much different version of reality we had previously known.
+When we learn to calm and silence the mental chatter of our mind, we’ll be left with a much more enjoyable version of reality than the one we had previously known.

-In this dream we make room for things to be as they are, leading way to deeper clarity and understandings.
+In this new space, we make room for things to be exactly as they are, leading way to deeper clarity and understanding.

 Don’t Read Between the Lines